damianjwilliams/BLE_BME_DHT/README.md

 Change the address on `line 12` of `BLE_DHT_BME_RT.py` to that determined above.

-Change the ```sender``` to handle numbers on lines between 161 - 186.
+Change the ```sender```number to handle numbers on lines between 161 - 186  of `BLE_DHT_BME_RT.py`.
 In this example, we know that handle 41 is associated with `beb5483e-36e1-4688-b7f5-ea07361b26a8` (from running `service_explorer.py`), and we know the characteristic is associated with the BME280 temperature measurement (defined in the ESP32 code) and hence the measurement will be plotted on `plot1`.

 ```
            if sender == 41: